 Preventative fungicides can also be used early in the growing season to reduce fungal infections.
 Most importantly though, hellebore plants should be properly spaced from each other and other plants to provide adequate air circulation around all aerial parts of the plant.
 Overcrowding can give fungal diseases the dark, damp conditions in which they love to grow.

-Overcrowding also leads to the spread of fungal diseases from foliage of one plant rubbing against the foliage of another.
+Overcrowding also leads to the spread of fungal diseases from the foliage of one plant rubbing against the foliage of another.
 It is also always important to clean up garden debris and waste to control the spread of disease.